-Pug Lab Mix (Pugador) Puppies – Before You Buy…
+Pug Lab Mix (Pugador) Puppies

 The primary concerns are health-related with both parent breeds.
 We suggest caution when looking for a Pugador.
 At this point, the standards are a bit loose, at least until he gains recognition with the various organizations.
 We suggest researching the traits of both the Pug and Labrador before buying a puppy.
 While they’re cute enough, they also have their challenges.

 The Pug is the epitome of a companion animal.
-What else can you say about a pup that emperors pampered and warriors guarded?
+What else can you say about a canine that emperors pampered and warriors guarded?
 He continues this coveted standing, albeit with ordinary folks like us, instead of royalty.

-3. The Pug has fans in high places.
+3. The Pug Has Fans in High Places.

 Temperament & Intelligence of the Pug Lab Mix (Pugador) 🧠

 The temperament of the Pugador is a winning combination.
 It brings together the comical nature of the Pug with the friendliness of the Lab.
 The intelligence of the Retriever is the star attraction when it comes to trainability.
 He is a smart dog that is eager to please.
 Both parent breeds are quite affectionate, even with strangers.
 Therefore, the Pugador is not the best choice for a watchdog.

 Are These Dogs Good for Families? 🏡

 The Pugador will make a wonderful family pet.
 He adores people and is kid-friendly, too.
 He also has the energy to keep up with them.
 We suggest supervising playtime with your pet if you have small children.
 It’s essential if your pup takes after the Lab more than the Pug in size.
 The Retriever is a muscular dog that may not realize his strength around the little ones.

-Does This Breed Get Along with Other Pets?
+Does This Breed Get Along with Other Pets? 🐶 😽

 Things to Know When Owning a Pug Lab Mix (Pugador):

-Food & Diet Requirements
+Food & Diet Requirements 🦴

 You can feed your Pugador puppy three or four times a day.
 Once he reaches adulthood, cut it down to two meals, evenly spaced throughout the day.
 Doing so may help prevent him from gulping down his food too rapidly.
-The essential thing to remember is that both parent breeds are highly food-motivated.
+The essential factor to remember is that both parent breeds are highly food-motivated.

 The Pugador is easy to train, especially if he inherits the Lab’s intelligence.
 We suggest starting from day one.
 The Retriever has a higher propensity for nipping that you’ll need to control before it gets out of hand.
 Offer him a toy when he starts to bite.
-The key to harnessing his eagerness to learn is with regular, consistent training.
+The key to harnessing his eagerness to learn is regular, consistent training.
 He’s smart enough to catch on quickly.

 Health and Conditions ❤️

 That makes preventive vet care imperative for the Pugador.
-Pre-breeding health screenings can only go so far, especially since the Lab brings other unexpected factors to the mix, such as exercise-induced collapse and obesity.
+Pre-breeding health screenings can only go so far, especially since the Lab brings other unexpected factors into the mix, such as exercise-induced collapse and obesity.
 The latter is also a risk for other health issues, such as diabetes.

 Male vs Female Pugadors: What’re the Differences?

 The Pugador isn’t the most common hybrid, but he certainly is one worth a look.
 His friendliness and outgoing nature are sure to make him a hit in the neighborhood.
-Early socialization will improve his canine manners for getting along with the other dogs on the block, too.
-The primary concern with owning this pooch is maintaining a healthy weight.
+Early socialization will improve his manners for getting along with the other dogs on the block, too.
+The primary concern with owning this pup is maintaining a healthy weight.